Lützelau

-Lützelau (/de/; Old High German: little island) is an island located, with the neighbouring island of Ufenau, in Lake Zürich in Switzerland between Rapperswil (1.6 km away) and Freienbach (3 km away).
+Lützelau (/de/; Old High German: little island) is an island located, with the neighbouring island of Ufenau, in Lake Zurich in Switzerland between Rapperswil (1.6 km away) and Freienbach (3 km away).

 Geography

 Lützelau lies in Höfe district in the Canton of Schwyz.
 Since the 13th/14th centuries, it has belonged to the community of Rapperswil (now called Ortsbürgergemeinde).
 The island measures 33480 m2 in all, 430 m from east to west and 150 m from north to south.
 The highest point of the island is 414 m above sea level or 8 m above lake level at 406 m.

-On occasion of the formation of the Alps, the fossilized sediments material of the body of water between the Ricken and Etzel chains unfolded.
+On occasion of the formation of the Alps, the fossilized sediment material of the body of water between the Ricken and Etzel chains unfolded.
 There arose the typical rock bands that form the Lindenhof hill in Rapperswil, or the islands of Ufnau, Lützelau and Heilighüsli.
 During the last Ice Age the island was under a thick layer of ice, and the hard layers of conglomerate rock and the sandstone ridge survived the sanding by the glacier.